 Legal Literacy - Civil law is an important branch of law in the legal system in Indonesia.
-In this article, we will discuss understanding of civil law, its important aspects, and how civil law applies in Indonesia.
+In this article, we will discuss the definition of civil law, its important aspects, and how civil law applies in Indonesia.

 Here are some definitions of civil law according to experts:1

-2. Prof. Soediman Kartodirdjo: Civil law is the whole of legal regulations that govern legal relations between one person and another, with emphasis on the role and the position of humans as legal subjects.
+- Prof. Soediman Kartodirdjo: Civil law is the entirety of legal regulations that govern legal relations between one person and another, with an emphasis on the role and position of humans as legal subjects.

-3. R. Subekti: Civil law is the law that regulates relations between people in daily life that are of a civil nature.
+- R. Subekti: Civil law is the law that regulates relations between humans in daily life that are of a civil nature.

-4. Dr. J.C.
-Van Oven: Civil law is the entirety of legal regulations that govern legal relations between people that are of a material (zakelijk) and personal (persoonlijk) nature, which are not included in constitutional law, criminal lawand commercial law.
+- Dr. J.C.
+Van Oven: Civil law is the entirety of legal regulations that govern legal relations between people that are of a material (zakelijk) and personal (persoonlijk) nature that are not included in constitutional law, criminal law, and commercial law.

 Important Aspects of Civil Law